SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/1-ObjectStructure/objectStructure.md

 Memory is conceptually divided into cells of 1-byte length, each byte using 8 bits.
 Data is manipulated in units that group many bytes together.
 A _word_ is a fixed unit of data with as many bits as the processor bit width.
+This means that
-This means a word is 64 bits long --or 8 bytes long-- in 64-bit processors, and 32 bits long --or 4 bytes long-- in 32-bit processors.
+- a word is 64 bits long --or 8 bytes long-- in 64-bit processors, and
+- 32 bits long --or 4 bytes long-- in 32-bit processors.

 Figure *@fig:32vs64Architectures@* shows the memory layout on both 32 and 64-bit architectures.
 The main difference between these two architectures is their word size.

 Each 1-byte memory cell has an address, a unique identifier that can be used to read and write into that memory cell.
 Addresses are typically restricted to fit in a word.
 Memory addresses form a sequence ranging from 0 to the highest integer that can be represented in a word.
-For example, on 64-bit processers the maximum address is 2^64, thus it can address 2^64 different bytes.
+For example, on 64-bit processors, the maximum address is 2^64.
+Thus, it can address 2^64 different bytes.
 Memory cells are said to be contiguous if their addresses are contiguous.
 Note that Figure *@fig:32vs64Architectures@* only shows addresses that are a multiple of a word, although each 1-byte cell also has an address.
 Representing memory addresses as data is what is commonly referred to as pointers.